 Recently I’ve had a few customers ask to see a few photos of Blonde Chili Endlers.
 These type of chilis resemble regular grey (blau) base colored chilis in size and care.
 The blonde phenotype seems to accent the metallic iridescence.
 Here a few very quick photos and video clips of them.
+Videos:

 Blonde Chili Endler Snapshots

 Here is a photo of the gray bodied Ranbow Snakeskin Endler as a comparison…

 The P Class Lime Endler is a wild Endler derived from the N Class Black Bar Endler, then line bred for the continuous Electric Lime Green bar which runs horizontally.
 These are more brilliant electric colored than the blue Cardinal or Neon Tetras.
 They are similar in size but much easier to maintain and breed.
 Always a favorite and available at LiveFins.

 This strain was found in Kanal de Laguna de Los Platos.
 And brought to the German collector Dr. Wolfgang Staeck resident in Berlin back in 2004 which this strain was named after.
 And Dr. Fred Poser (Institute of zoology and taxonomy, Amsterdam) identified and classified this strain.
 In general Staeck Endlers are as hardy as any other Endler, maybe more so!
 They’re an attractive fish when it comes to their bold outlined spotted pattern which has a high-tech almost mechanical look.
 The group that I have came from a very good friend of mine in Germany who shares the same interest when it comes to wild endlers.